Alex3k/lgtm_hrdr/README.md

 	- Make sure to set the "Client Authentication" to be "client secret sent as basic auth"
 	- Set "Hide on Login Page" to on

+## Step 1) Authenticate GCloud on the CLI
+1. Read the docs at https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account
+2. Take the below template command and apply your settings to it:
+	`gcloud auth activate-service-account {SERVICE_ACCOUNT@DOMAIN.COM} --key-file={PATH TO YOUR CREATED GCP SERVICE ACCOUNT} --project={THE PROJECT ID}`
+3. Run it :)

-## Step 1) Getting a Static IP address for Grafana Instances
+## Step 2) Getting a Static IP address for the global grafana load balancer
 1. Go into the ge_infra folder
 2. Update the vars.tfvars file to have relevant variables for you.
 Make sure you read the instructions at the top.
 3. `terraform init`
 4. `terraform apply -var-file vars.tfvars`
-5. This will output two ip addresses.
-Create one GE license with the Grafana Enterprise Metrics Plugin and Grafana Enterprise modules for each ip address and save them.
-Make sure you point to these licenses and update the IP Addresses with the stack vars.tfvars
+5. This will output one ip addresses which is for the global load balancer.
+Create one GE license with the Grafana Enterprise Metrics Plugin and Grafana Enterprise modules.
+The URL should be "http://{IP}/".
+Don't add a port.
+Download the license and make sure you update stack/vars.tfvars "grafana_global_license_file" and "grafana_global_ip_address" variables accordingly

-## Step 2) Deploying everything else
+## Step 3) Deploying everything else
 1. Go into the stack folder
 2. Update the vars.tfvars file to have relevant variables for you.
 Make sure you read the instructions at the top.
 3. `terraform init`